 Each of the tiers requires different investment and employment levels to be reached by the end of the attainment period.
 Refer to the table below for the minimum required levels for each tier.
 Within Tier 2, there are different combinations of requirements and benefits for data center or web portal projects.
 Within Tier 5, there are different combinations of requirements and benefits for data center, web portal, or renewable energy projects.
-Except where specifically stated, references to Tier 2 include Tier 2, Tier 2 Web Portal or Data Center (Tier 2WP/DC), and Tier 2 Large Data Center (Tier 2LDC); and references to Tier 5 include Tier 5, Tier 5 Renewable Energy (Tier 5RE), Tier 5 Web Portal or Data Center (Tier 5WP/DC), and Tier 5 Large Data Center (Tier 5LDC).
+Except where specifically stated, references to Tier 2 include Tier 2, Tier 2 Web Portal or Data Center (Tier 2WP/DC), and Tier 2 Large Data Center (Tier 5LDC); and references to Tier 5 include Tier 5, Tier 5 Renewable Energy (Tier 5RE), Tier 5 Web Portal or Data Center (Tier 5WP/DC), and Tier 5 Large Data Center (Tier 5LDC).

-The increase in investment is the value of qualified property placed in service at the project after the date of application.
+The increase in investment is the value of qualified property placed in service at the project after the date of application which is still in service at the end of the reporting year.
 Qualified property means any tangible property of a type subject to depreciation, amortization, or other recovery under the Internal Revenue Code of 1986, or the components of such property, that will be located and used at the project or at the residence of a teleworker working in Nebraska.
 Qualified property does not include aircraft, barges, motor vehicles, railroad rolling stock, watercraft, or property rented to another person.